Josmar12/Josmar12/README.md

-- 👋 Hi, I’m @Josmar12
+👋 Hi, I’m @Josmar12
-- 👀 I’m interested  aprender de todo un poco e ir al dia en los avances tecnologicos
+👀 I’m interested in learning a bit of everything and staying updated on technological advancements.
-- 🌱 I’m currently learning  CSS, HTML,JS, REACT, PHP,  C++
+🌱 I’m currently learning CSS, HTML, JavaScript, React, PHP, and C++.
-- 💞️ I’m looking to collaborate on proyectos  en diseños Web
+💞️ I’m looking to collaborate on web design projects.
-- 📫 How to reach me mynorguido25@gmail.com
+📫 You can reach me at mynorguido25@gmail.com.

 <!---
 Josmar12/Josmar12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.